ESIA Board & Exec

 Jens Mozer, Board Member

-Jens Mozer (B Eng (Mech), MIEAust, CMVP, CEM, CEES) is a Director at EC Focus Pty Ltd trading as Energy Conservation.
-EC Focus is a trusted provider of energy and waste management services to commercial and industrial sectors in Australia.
-Jens is a qualified mechanical engineer, licensed air conditioning and refrigeration technician, approved measurement & verification Professional (MVP) under the ESS and VEU and an accredited NABERS assessor.
-Jens graduated from Rotterdam University of Applied Sciences and worked at Cummins Holland before moving to Australia in 2009 where he worked as an energy consultant from 2010 before joining EC in 2013.
-As well as being on the EC Focus board, Jens is responsible for advisory and M&V activities and projects, delivering professional services including energy audits, ratings, energy management systems (EnMS) services, and is responsible for compliance of non-lighting activities in NSW.
-Jens is a member of the Institute of Engineers Australia, the US Association of Energy Engineers, the Efficiency Valuation Organization, and an Associate Auditor IRCA member (ISO 50001:2018 EnMS).
+Jens Mozer (BEng (Mech), MIEAust, CMVP, CEM, PMVA) is a Director and the Head of Advisory at EC Focus Pty Ltd, a trusted provider of energy, water, and waste management services to Australia’s commercial and industrial sectors.
+As well as a qualified mechanical engineer and licensed air conditioning and refrigeration technician, Jens is also an approved Measurement &Verification Professional (MVP) under the NSW Energy Savings Scheme (ESS) and Victorian Energy Upgrades (VEU) program, as well as an accredited NABERS assessor.
+Jens graduated from Rotterdam University of Applied Sciences and began his career at Cummins Holland before relocating to Australiain2009.
+He worked as an energy consultant from 2010 and joined EC Focus in 2013, where he now oversees the company’s Advisory and Measurement & Verification functions, including project-based activities in the various incentive programs, as well as professional services in energy audits, climate transition, performance ratings, and energy management systems.
+Jens is a member of the Institute of Engineers Australia, the Association of Energy Engineers (USA), and the Efficiency Valuation Organization, and is an Associate Auditor (IRCA) for ISO50001:2018Energy Management Systems.

 Mahsa Sistani, Board Member

-Mahsa Sistani (B Eng Civil, CMVP) is Chief Operating Officer at Electric Future Sustainability Services, and ARENA-supported Australian startup that supports customers' transition to a low carbon economy.
+Mahsa Sistani (B Eng Civil, CMVP) is Chief Operating Officer at Electric Future Sustainability Services, an ARENA-supported Australian startup that supports customers' transition to a low carbon economy.
 Mahsa previously held senior management positions at Ecovantage, most recently as national compliance and operations manager.
 As an employee of two ACP/AP ESIA member businesses since 2012, Mahsa has many years of expertise in energy savings schemes across Australia.
 Mahsa has a deep knowledge of the ESS, PDRS, REPS, VEU and SRES and works closely with scheme administrators and policy makers representing the needs of industry.
 Mahsa frequently provides first-mover insights into emerging opportunities and challenges in the programs.
 Before her work in Australia, Mahsa spent 10 years in Iran designing hydro power projects as a civil engineer.
 Mahsa's deep technical expertise, commercial acumen, open approach to others in the industry, and drive to speak up and troubleshoot to champion better ways of doing things make her an invaluable board member and proactive participant in ESIA initiatives.

 Non-Board